 - Murloc Tidecaller – High priority removal target for your opponent.
 If he can’t clear it, it will simply kill him around turn 4 or 5 if you keep pumping out the Murlocs.

 - Rockpool Hunter or Hydrologist – You want to curve out, but you don’t need multiple 2-drops.
 If you can choose, Rockpool Hunter should be better on turn 2 if you have a turn 1 Murloc and Hydrologist should be better if you don’t.

 Lower Priority (keep only if certain conditions are met):

 - Murloc Warleader – With other early game Murlocs, you don’t want to keep it by itself, because it’s just a 3/3 for 3 if you don’t hit the buff value.
 1-drop into turn 2 Rockpool into turn 3 Warleader is an amazing curve, but turn 1 pass, turn 2 Hero Power and turn 3 Warleader is one of the worst curves you can have.

 - Gentle Megasaur – Similarly to Warleader.
 Keep if you have other early Murlocs, especially Vilefin Inquisitior, don’t keep if you don’t.

-- Rallying Blade – Good for taking out early minions, and synergizing with Righteous Protector, but you’d rather be expanding your board in the early game against slower decks.
+- Rallying Blade – Good for taking out early minions, but you’d rather be expanding your board in the early game against slower decks.

 Midrange Murloc Paladin is a deck that combines the best from both worlds and that’s why playing it might be tricky sometimes.
 You need to learn how to play into your hand in the best way.
 Sometimes you want to try to rush your opponent down with the early Murlocs, other times you want to play a slow, Control, value-oriented game and sometimes you can switch the play styles in between depending on the situation and the cards you draw.